una/generator-blueman/README.md

 > [Yeoman](http://yeoman.io) generator for a basic [Node.js](https://nodejs.org/) app with [Express.js](http://expressjs.com/) created for a [Bluemix](https://console.ng.bluemix.net/) environment.
 It uses the [Gulp.js](http://gulpjs.com/) task runner to serve the app with a few optimizations based on [this starter environment](http://github.com/una/gulp-starter-env).

+To use Bluemix, you'll need to first sign up for an account [here](https://console.ng.bluemix.net/).

 Make sure you have Node installed as well at the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli).

 ### Installation